-Ivanka Trump, facing criticism about conflicts of interest as her father ascends to the White House, has separated her personal social-media messages from those of her lifestyle brand.
-The Ivanka Trump editorial team said in a message this week that the future first daughter will only be using her Instagram, Facebook and Twitter accounts for personal messages -- rather than brand-related news.
-Newly created IvankaTrumpHQ accounts will deliver content from her business, which spans women’s apparel, jewelry and footwear.
+Ivanka Trump, facing criticism about conflicts of interest as her father ascends to the White House, has embarked on efforts to separate herself from her eponymous label.
+For instance, in November, she began to distinguish her personal social-media accounts from those of her lifestyle brand.
+Moreover, the Ivanka Trump editorial team confirmed that the future First Daughter will only be using her Instagram, Facebook and Twitter accounts for personal messages - rather than to distribute brand-related imagery and information.
+The newly created "@IvankaTrumpHQ" accounts will deliver content related to her business, which spans women’s apparel, jewelry and footwear.

-“This is an unprecedented time for our company and we are being intentional in how we move forward, working hard to ensure we’re creating the best possible community for our readers,” Ivanka Trump’s editorial team said in a note posted to her website.
-“We’ve been listening to the feedback we’ve received, both positive and not, and we’ve been taking it into consideration as we plan for the future.”
+A statement from Trump's brand, posted on IvankaTrump.com in late November further notes: “This is an unprecedented time for our company and we are being intentional in how we move forward, working hard to ensure we’re creating the best possible community for our readers.
+We’ve been listening to the feedback we’ve received, both positive and not, and we’ve been taking it into consideration as we plan for the future.”

 The changes come not long after the Ivanka Trump brand came under fire for sending a “style alert” to journalists promoting a gold bracelet that Ivanka Trump wore during an interview on CBS's 60 Minutes.
 The piece was part of her jewelry collection.

 This misstep also comes after the brand was named in a trade dress and design patent infringement lawsuit by high fashion footwear company, Aquazzura, which alleged that Trump copied a number of legally-proected shoe designs.
 Still yet, Trump has also been subject to scrutiny for both domestic and international labor matters.
 From maternity leave to the state of the garment factories in which the Ivanka Trump Collection garments and accessories are made, the brand has been a topic of consistent critical discussion.